Spurious Rewards: Rethinking Training Signals in RLVR: Introduction

 Our findings not only open new questions but also have practical implications.
-We should generally be more aware that reasoning patterns instilled during pretraining heavily impact the behavior of downstream RLVR training, with code reasoning ability standing out in our study.
+We should generally be more aware that reasoning patterns instilled during pretraining heavily impact the behavior of downstream RLVR training.
 Qwen models, with open weights and high performance on reasoning tasks, have become the de facto choice for RLVR research in the open-source community---a range of recent research on RLVR drew conclusions on \qwenmath-centric experiments~\citep{zuo2025ttrl, zhao2025learning, wang2024openr, xie2025logic, hu2025open, zhang2025right,shafayat2025largereasoningmodelsselftrain,prabhudesai2025rent,gao2025oneshotentropyminimization,wang20258020rulehighentropyminority}.
 However, we show that it is easy to get significant performance improvements on Qwen models even with completely spurious reward signals.
-Thus, we suggest that future RLVR research should possibly be confirmed on other models.
+Thus, we suggest that future RLVR research should be confirmed on other models and using spurious rewards as dummy baselines.
+We emphasize that spurious rewards are proposed purely for analytical purposes and should not be interpreted as a recommended approach for developing true model capabilities.